ErigoLee/game-dev-spring2025/prototypes/platformer/README.md

 3. In the play scene, the player has a limited number of bullets.
 However, when the player kills an enemy, a coin is generated.
 After that, the player gains 10 bullets.

 4. After the player kills all enemies in the play scene, a key is generated, and the game ends.

+5. When the player falls in the play scene, their health decreases by 10 each time.
+If health reaches 0, the game is over, and the game-over panel appears.
+When the player clicks the button, they are taken to the start scene.

 [Platform-final Play](https://erigolee.github.io/game-dev-spring2025/builds/platformer-final/)